Is an electrical installation certificate a legal requirement?

 Compliance with electrical safety regulations is not just a legal requirement but a moral obligation to ensure tenant safety.
 Landlords should obtain written confirmation of all electrical inspections and keep copies of safety reports.

-In case of any identified danger present, immediate action is necessary.
-Further, landlords should inform tenants of any remedial notice or further investigation required, ensuring transparency and safety.
-Understanding and adhering to statutory periodic tenancies and building standards systems can help avoid legal repercussions.
+In case of any identified danger, immediate action is necessary.
+Landlords should inform tenants of any remedial notice or further investigation required, ensuring transparency and safety.

 All rights reserved